Targeted Job Title Descriptions

 Workers in these positions perform routine and repetitive work in operating a PBX (Private Branch Exchange) telephone switchboard.
 The job consists of answering and transferring incoming phone calls and taking messages from callers.
 In some offices, these workers also perform limited typing and filing.
 These positions are located in Mental Health facilities, Corrections, Department of Children and Family Services residential facilities, and large district offices, such as the Department of Transportation.
 There is limited advancement.

-Workers in these positions are in an assigned area of responsibility performing tasks related to the unemployment insurance tax determination process; reviews employer accounts in order to verify accuracy and consistency of agency held data and records; reconciles information maintained within the agency's employer account data systems; assists higher level analysts with account verifications and corrections in compliance with Unemployment Insurance Act; provides general unemployment insurance information to the public.
+Workers in these positions are in an assigned area of responsibility performing tasks related to the unemployment insurance tax determination process.
+They review employer accounts to verify accuracy and consistency of data in agency records and reconcile inconsistent records and assist higher level analysts with account verification and correction in compliance with the Unemployment Insurance Act.
+Workers also provide general unemployment insurance information to the public.
 These positions are allocated to the Department of Employment Security in Cook County.

 AFACTs participate in a training program of six to twelve months' duration.
 They receive work assignments to develop their accounting skills.
 After successful completion of the training period, workers are promoted into titles such as Accountant II, Business Manager I, Methods and Procedures Advisor I and Unemployment Insurance Auditor II.
 These positions exist in several state agencies, primarily in Sangamon and Cook Counties.